dimcoindev/dim-cli/README.md

-# dimcoin/dim-cli
+# DIM CLI - Command Line Interface - Open Source Tools for Developer and Exchanges

-dim-cli is a collection of command line tools useful when working with the DIM Ecosystem using the Terminal.
+DIM CLI is a collection of command line tools for the DIM Ecosystem.

+Exchanges and developers could easily use this package to watch/monitor addresses and create transactions on the NEM Blockchain for DIM assets such as DIM:COIN, it also includes a Command Line Blockchain Explorer.

-This package aims to provide an easy to use Command Line Tools Suite for the DIM Ecosystem.
+This package aims to provide an easy to use Command Line Tools Suite for the DIM Ecosystem, suitable for exchanges to integrate DIM assets and developers that want to learn more about the NEM based DIM Ecosystem.

-The command line tools suite is built such that each script/command can be run in a single process using UNIX terminals.
-(A wrapper for MS Windows will be written soonish)
+The command line tools suite is built as such that each script/command can be run in a single process using UNIX terminals.
+(A wrapper for MS Windows will be written soon)

-Feel free to contribute wherever you think you can help!
-DIMlovers much appreciated!
+Feel free to contribute wherever you think you can help! #DIMlovers much appreciated!

 ## Download & Installation